skydever/mystery-at-school/README.md

 ```
-Issues: // doc(train): can i open issues for a specific branch on github?
+Issues: // dev(train): can i open issues for a specific branch on github?
         //             what is the way to go here to do this on github instead of in the readme?
 - e2e tests are dead at the moment - fix this!
 - check how to really unit test firebase. is there a mockfirebase module?
 ```

 # Mystery at School